davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. day of year
 * OpenMeteoEDA_202306_v002 runFullRF() run for each continuous variable vs. hour of day
 * OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. hour of day

+### Expansions week of 15-JAN-2024
+* OpenMeteoEDA_202306_v002 runFullRF() run for each continuous variable vs. month, day of year, and hour of day